Mike Kasberg

 Setting up a VS Code Dev Container (or Codespace)

 Recently, I took that same project (Script Seed) and migrated my old homegrown Dockerfile to a true VS Code dev container.
 In setting up this small example project with a dev container, I learned some things along the way that I’ll be able to apply when setting up larger projects with dev containers or Codespaces.
 I think a small project like this that’s easy to understand provides a perfect playground to learn about dev containers.
 Here’s the PR where I added the dev container to Script Seed.
-Let’s see what I did.
+I’ll walk you through what I did, which will be great to see if you want to learn how to set up your own dev container or Codespace on your own project.

 In the first commit, I add a Dockerfile and devcontainer.json to the to the .devcontainer folder and I add a bin/server script.
 The bin/server script is just a helper copied from my old docker entrypoint, so let’s focus on the other two files.
 The best way to begin setting up a dev container is to let VS Code generate the files for you by selecting Remote-Containers: Add Development Container Configuration Files… from the command palette, as documented in Create a development container.
 If there’s already a Dockerfile in your project, you’ll be prompted to start from that Dockerfile or from a predefined configuration definition.
 Although I first tried to use my existing Dockerfile, I went back and did the process again using a predefined container, and had a better first-time experience with the predefined container.
 The VS Code team has done a really nice job setting up these predefined containers, so I’d recommend trying one of them so you can understand all the benefits they include before trying to build your own container.
 In particular, these dev containers provide a non-root user, provide a nice Bash prompt, and install many tools you might want.